11290 W. Grier Rd., Suite 117

 Composed of district counselors, the Crisis Response Team takes action in the aftermath of a crisis to minimize its effects and addresses the emotional responses that result from a crisis by providing short-term support services to students and staff.

 MUSD has a Family Resource Center located on Thornydale Elementary campus.
 There are several programs and services provided at the Center:

 - Case management support services/community resource referrals and information

 - A Family Resource liaison supporting families by offering community resources and referrals

 - Parents as Teachers, an early learning support program for families with children prenatal to 5 years old

-- A food and clothing bank relying solely on community donations
+- A food and clothing bank relying solely on community donations and grants

 Homeless Education Services

 The McKinney-Vento Homeless Education Act is a federal law that is designed to address the problems that children/youth living in temporary or inadequate housing face in enrolling, attending, and succeeding in schools.